rguides

 R vs Python for Data Science in 2026

-The R versus Python debate has matured.
+The R vs Python debate has matured considerably.
 In 2026, both languages have clear territories where they excel, and the choice depends less on raw capability and more on your specific use case, team, and career goals.

 This guide cuts through the noise and helps you decide which language fits your data science journey.